facebook

 What is being discussed in the reform of electricity grid fees?

 In the discussion paper that has now been presented, the Federal Network Agency presents numerous options for how the charging system could be structured in the future.
 The initial focus is on a fundamental restructuring of the grid fees for distribution and transmission grid operators.
 In principle, the previous special regulations such as individual grid fees in accordance with Section 19 (2) StromNEV, fees in accordance with Section 14a EnWG or avoided grid fees in accordance with Section 18 StromNEV are also up for debate.
-In the discussion that is now starting, the authority still reserves the right to grant special discounts at a later date, but it had already announced that at least the Belt load-privilege to expire in 2026.
+In the discussion that is now starting, the authority still reserves the right to grant special discounts at a later date, but it had already announced that at least the Belt load-To let the privilege expire as part of the reform project.

 Further points for discussion are: